rating-club/gdrts-custom-rating-calculation/readme.md

 ## What about exiting ratings?

 The calculation function will be run after every rating, and it will also run when using Recalculation tool.

+## Create own plugin based on this code

+You can use this code base as a base for your own plugin.
+The way this plugin is designed, it should be located in the directory named `gdrts-custom-rating-calculation`.
+If you want, you can use the code inside your own custom plugin.